Posted: Wed 22nd Jul 2020

 You can usually measure how important a person's challenge is in time and money.

 A business owner might spend a day per month completing a complicated accounting process.
-They are likely to be willing to pay for a £20 per month subscription for Xero, which automates much of this work.
+They are likely to be willing to pay for a £20 per month subscription for accounting software, which automates much of this work.

 The key questions to answer: